Signal integrity or SI is a measure of the quality

 Each

 of these fixes may possibly cause other problems.
+This

-flows and design closure.
+and design closure.